Submitted by guest blogger Kim Rielly

 The ice was apparently thick enough, as the guys continued to head toward the middle of the lake, using their test poles to poke hard at the ice as they went.
 Apparently, there is a certain amount of resistance to the sharp metal end of the pole that means that the ice is an acceptable thickness.
 It’s something learned; and I decided to learn how that worked for my own self preservation’s sake.

 There are a couple of small islands on the lake, and as we approached one of them we did see a very dark patch of ice that appeared to be open water.
-As we got closer we realized that it did have a skim of ice over it, but was definitely not weight bearing yet.
+As we got closer, we realized that it did have a skin of ice over it, but was definitely not weight bearing yet.

 The delineation between the safe ice (more than 2 inches thick) and the darker patch was an obvious line.
 After watching from afar as the guys stood successfully on the thicker side of the line, I decided to use the situation to learn about the ice resistance with my elite testing pole.